Tutorial: Create a Chrome app

 You will need to own the site you're linking to and have it verified in your Google Webmaster Tools in order to link to it in a Chrome web app.

 Step 1.
 Build your app

 - Create your app as a manifest.json file.
 You can do this in a text editor like Notepad on Windows or TextMate on Mac creating a .txt file, and saving it as manifest.json.
 Save the file in a folder on your desktop.
 Title the folder the name of your app.

 - Create a 128px by 128px logo for your app.
 Name the file 128.png and put it in the same folder as the manifest.json file.

 - Host your the JSON file and logo on App Engine or your own web server.

 - For example, you can host your file on a site Google Site, corporate web server, or App Engine.
-Note that App Engine hosting is free for Google Apps for Business, Government, and Education users as long as you stay below their usage quotas.
+Note that App Engine hosting is free for Google Apps for Work, Government, and Education users as long as you stay below their usage quotas.

 Step 2.
 Test your app

 - Open Chrome and go to > Tools > Extensions.